 In other respects, the risks facing Scanfil’s business have remained essentially the same.
 The company’s risks and risk management are described in greater detail on the company’s website under Corporate Governance.

-Sievi Capital plc’s Annual General Meeting will be held on 18 April 2013 at the company’s head office in Sievi, Finland, at 1.00 pm.
+Scanfil plc’s Annual General Meeting will be held on 8 April 2015 at the company’s head office in Sievi, Finland.

 The company aims to pay dividends amounting to approximately 1/3 of its annual result on a regular basis.